 If you’re traveling in western New Mexico and want to stay amidst a stunningly beautiful desert landscape, Caballo Lake State Park might be the perfect place for your next RV vacation.
+Created in the 1930s, Caballo Lake State Park is a gem of an area.
 The Caballo Mountains rise over 2,000 feet above the lake to provide an amazing backdrop for all your adventures in the park.
-Even better, it’s not far from Las Cruces and is even closer to the town of Truth or Consequences (yes, that’s a real town name!).
-However, no matter what time of year you visit, you’re unlikely to find a crowd.
-Peak season for Caballo Lake includes summer weekends, but nearby Elephant Butte Lake relieves much of the tourist pressure.
+Even better, it’s not far from Las Cruces and is even closer to the town of Truth or Consequences (yes, that’s a real town name)!
+No matter what time of year you visit, you’re unlikely to find a crowd.
+The peak season for Caballo Lake includes summer weekends, but nearby Elephant Butte Lake relieves much of the tourist pressure.

-What attracts most visitors to Caballo Lake State Park is of course the lake, with its glistening waters reflecting the expansive sky and it’s billowy cloud shapes.
-The lake is formed by the mighty Rio Grande, which had a much more seasonal flow before the Caballo Dam was built; now the lake provides extensive recreational opportunities.
+What attracts most visitors to Caballo Lake State Park is, of course, the lake, with its glistening waters reflecting the expansive sky and it’s billowy cloud shapes.
+The lake (around 11,500 acres in size when full) is formed by the mighty Rio Grande, which had a much more seasonal flow before the Caballo Dam was built, and now the lake provides extensive recreational opportunities.
 Boating, motorized and non-motorized, is popular during the summer months when New Mexico’s high temperatures have everyone looking for a place to cool off.

 RV Rentals in Caballo Lake State Park

 Getting to Caballo Lake State Park is a cinch, whether you’re coming from the north or south.
 If you’re driving from Truth or Consequences, it’s less than a half-hour down Interstate 25 and just over an hour from Las Cruces.
 There’s a small section of two-lane road connecting the park to the interstate, but it’s plenty wide enough for most RV and trailers.